 - Link season weather history and relevant snowpack processes to current snowpack structure and layering.

-- Utilizing local avalanche forecasts as well as other resources available – remote weather stations, reports, and forecasts.
+- Utilize local avalanche forecasts as well as other resources available – remote weather stations, reports, and forecasts.

 - Create an avalanche hazard assessment without a local advisory.

-- Prioritize relevancy of observations and snowpack tests based on avalanche hazard and problem(s) and apply at a local scale.
-Key record keeping.
+- Prioritize relevancy of observations and snowpack tests based on avalanche problem(s) and apply at a local scale.

 - Gain deeper understanding of avalanche formation, triggering, and release mechanisms, including links to Avalanche Problems.